Teddy's protégés – school scholarships around the Anne Namuddu Motherhouse in Masaka

 Dear Thomas,

-As we discussed, in case anyone would like to give us another Christmas present, I would like to introduce you to the girl pictured above, who was born into a family with ten siblings.
+As we had previously discussed, in the event that anyone would like to give us another Christmas present, I would like to introduce you to the girl pictured above, who was born into a family with ten siblings.
 The mother has mental health issues.
-The name of the child's father is known, but we are not sure if he is the biological father because the mother is taken advantage of by many different men due to her mental state.
-The child lives with us in the same village and often comes home to sell various things, such as amaranth (green vegetables), to provide for and support her family.
-She attended school (3rd grade primary school) but does not have a certificate because she could not pay the fees.
-To help her, we think she needs to change schools and we will send her to a boarding school.
+Although the name of the child’s father is known, we are not sure whether he is the biological father, as the mother is being taken advantage of by many different men due to her mental state.
+The child lives in the same village as us and frequently comes home to sell various items, such as amaranth (green leaves), to provide for and support her family.
+She attended school (Year 3 of primary school) but does not have a school report because she could not afford the fees.
+To help her, however, we believe she needs to change schools and that we must send her to a boarding school.
 We would be grateful if the T+H Hoene Foundation could help.
 If you have any questions about her, please get in touch.
-Once again, warm regards from warm Uganda.
+Warm regards once again from sunny Uganda.
 Mary Teddy

-In Uganda, Agnes, who helps her mentally ill mother and her 10 siblings survive by selling vegetables at the market, will have no prospects in life without a sufficient school education and may end up falling victim to teenage pregnancy.
-A school where she can learn what she really wants to learn and where she gets something to eat every day is the most important thing that can help her.
-We have now found sponsors for Agnes who have agreed to cover the long-term costs of her school education with a donation to our foundation.
+In Uganda, Agnes – who helped her mentally ill mother and her 10 siblings survive by selling vegetables at the market – would have had no prospects in life without a proper school education, and might well have ended up facing the fate of a ‘teenage pregnancy’.
+A school where she could learn what she really wanted to and where she was given something to eat every day was the most important way we could help her.
+We found sponsors for Agnes who have committed to covering the long-term costs of her education through donations to our foundation.
+Having changed schools, Agnes now attends Ssenyange Public School in Nyendo, Masaka, where she is in Year 5 and her academic performance is constantly improving.

 Lisa student in Kasese/Uganda

-Lisa applied for our scholarship programme with an email containing the following content:
+Lisa applied for our scholarship programme with an email containing the following:

 Project to develop St. Jude Nursery & Primary Day and Boarding School Kikondo-Kyotera/Masaka, Uganda